krischik/SteemRubyTutorial/Documents/Part-14.md

 Read arguments from command line.
 There are two options:

-When two parameter are given then print all rows from a database table.
+* When two parameter are given then print all rows from a database table.

-When more then two parameter are given then print the rows from database which match the criteria given.
+* When more then two parameter are given then print the rows from database which match the criteria given.

+If an

 ```ruby
    _contract = ARGV.shift